kgsensei/BlooketHack/README.md

 Hello everyone. kgsensei has dropped development on this project.
 The new developer is Adam Tschan/TheFinalWillow.
 Join the discord below if you have questions.
 Pretty much all development has moved to [GitLab](https://gitlab.com/tschanadam/BlooketHack).
 [Discord Server](https://discord.gg/s3QhtYJ5qH) for questions.

-The last release was just added to the releases tab.
-Go there for a full history of the legacy code as that code won't be here that much longer probably: [Releases](https://github.com/kgsensei/BlooketHack/releases).

 ## Features:
 Gives free correct answers to the current question in the console.
 - 100% Free & Open Source